Sylvain-SF/Pewlett-Hackard-Analysis/README.md

 We could get more insights about the upcoming 'Silver-Tsunami' creating other tables:

-- Filtering the database based on seniority in departments to get employees with experience able to get into the mentorship program.
+- Filtering the database based on the employees age to get more prevision on the upcoming retirement wave and not just about whose who already reached it and in fact be able to hire new employee in needed departments.
--
+- Built an other query to determine employees who are not reaching the retirement age, but who have been in the company at a senior level long enough to integrate the mentorship program.